 Voices of Freedom Festival: November 7-9, 2019

 Bravo Niagara!'s Voices of Freedom Festival was born out of a desire to give voice to underrepresented histories and peoples.
 Since 2015, the Voices of Freedom Festival has commemorated and celebrated the cultural contributions of people of African descent.
 In recognition of the United Nations International Decade for People of African Descent (2015-2024), the Festival highlights Niagara's significant Black history, fosters intercultural dialogue, and highlights the ongoing journey to freedom through the arts.
-The annual Festival includes inspiring musical performances and interactive outreach for youth.
+Endorsed by the UNESCO Slave Route Project, the annual Festival includes inspiring musical performances and interactive outreach for youth.
 Past Voices of Freedom Festival artists include Richard Bona, Measha Brueggergosman, Wycliffe Gordon, and more.
 Read more about the festival here.

 2019 Artists & Participants